Sights and Places in Indonesia

 Capital of the province of Maluku.

-Ambon has ruins of Portuguese and Dutch forts and sea gardens to enjoy.
+Ambon has ruins of Portuguese and Dutch forts.
+Its sea gardens are a must-see.

 Halmahera Island